August 16

 British forces under Lord Cornwallis routed Horatio Gates’s American army near Camden, South Carolina, shattering the primary Continental force in the South.
 This crushing defeat left the Carolinas almost entirely under British control for the next year, compelling the Americans to abandon conventional tactics in favor of the guerrilla warfare that eventually exhausted the British occupation.

-On August 16, 1792, Robespierre presented the Paris Commune's petition to the Legislative Assembly demanding a revolu…
+Robespierre presented the Paris Commune's petition to the Legislative Assembly on August 16, 1792, demanding a revolu…

-On August 16, 1792, Robespierre presented the Paris Commune's petition to the Legislative Assembly demanding a revolutionary tribunal.
+Robespierre presented the Paris Commune's petition to the Legislative Assembly on August 16, 1792, demanding a revolutionary tribunal.
 He wanted a court that could try enemies of the revolution without the delays of ordinary justice.
 The Assembly was skeptical.
 Three weeks later, September massacres began — mobs broke into Paris prisons and killed over a thousand people they'd decided were enemies of the revolution without any tribunal at all.
 Robespierre got his court eventually.
 Then it tried him.
 He was guillotined the following year.

 The National Convention mobilized the entire French population for war, demanding that young men fight, married men f…